Quantum-Accelerators/quacc/README.md

 ![docs](docs/src/imgs/schema.gif)

 ## Installation
 1. Run the following command, ideally in a fresh Python 3.10+ environment: `pip install quacc`.
-For the most recent development version (recommended for now), instead run `pip install git+https://github.com/arosen93/quacc.git`.
+For the most recent development version, instead run `pip install git+https://github.com/arosen93/quacc.git`.

 2. Follow the instructions in ASE's [documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html#supported-calculators) for how to set up the ASE calculator(s) you plan to use.